lextm/lextm.github.io/_posts/2021-5-18-dotnet-framework-lifecycle-changes.md

 ### Takeaways

-Keep in mind migration is not effortless, and sometimes can be quite challenging to carry out, so whether to upgrade to a newer .NET Framework version, or .NET Core, plan early and start early.
+Migration is not effortless, and sometimes can be quite challenging to carry out, so whether to upgrade to a newer .NET Framework version, or .NET Core, plan early and start early.

 > If you need assistance on such migration, you can reach out to us at [LeXtudio](mailto:support@lextudio.com).